matteoramazzotti/PathLay/docs/_build/html/_sources/usage/results/settings/usage_results_settings.rst.txt

 The settings section in the "PathLay - MAPS" page will be displayed when clicking the "Show Settings" button and allows to change some graphical parameters for the indicators like size and transparency values.

-.. include:: ./usage_results_settings_transparency_and_size.rst
-.. include:: ./settings/usage_results_settings_transparency_and_size.rst
-.. include:: ./results/settings/usage_results_settings_transparency_and_size.rst

-.. include:: ./usage_results_settings_screenshot.rst
-.. include:: ./settings/usage_results_settings_screenshot.rst
+.. include:: /usage/results/settings/usage_results_settings_transparency_and_size.rst

-.. include:: ./results/settings/usage_results_settings_screenshot.rst
+.. include:: /usage/results/settings/usage_results_settings_screenshot.rst